Slovak gas importer sees Russian deliveries cut by half on Friday | Headlines

 Slovak gas importer sees Russian deliveries cut by half on Friday

+We are working with a realistic risk that they will be cut completely," Prokypcak said, according to Slovak news website Dennik N. Prokypcak was also quoted as saying there are alternate sources to make up for lower deliveries from Russia, such as gas from the North Sea via Germany and the Czech Republic, and also liquefied natural gas (LNG) deliveries.

-Slovak gas importer SPP was informed by Russia that its deliveries of gas would be reduced by half on Friday, its chief executive was quoted as saying.
-"Cutting the deliveries by a half does not hurt us at the moment.
+Slovak gas importer SPP was informed by Russia that its deliveries of gas would be reduced by half on Friday, the company said, in a pattern similar to other European importers of Russian gas.

-Slovak gas importer SPP was informed by Russia that its deliveries of gas would be reduced by half on Friday, its chief executive was quoted as saying.
+"Today, we expect that deliveries under our contract (with Russia's Gazprom) will be lower by approximately 50%," SPP spokesperson Ondrej Sebesta said, confirming earlier reports by Slovak media.
+SPP is the main Slovak gas importer, supplying 36 terawatt-hours (TWh) last year, accounting for around 60% of the domestic market.
+It receives the vast majority of its gas from Russia.

+SPP's chief executive Richard Prokypcak was quoted as saying that the cut was not causing any major problem.
 "Cutting the deliveries by half does not hurt us at the moment.
-We are working with a real risk that they will be cut completely," SPP boss Richard Prokypcak was cited as saying by Slovak news website Dennik N. SPP was not immediately available for comment.
+We are working with a real risk that they will be cut completely," Prokypcak said, according to Slovak news website Dennik N.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)